KNOWLEDGE AND THE KNOWER—

 Here are some thoughts for the teacher to keep in mind as they facilitate a student first encounter with the The Allegory of the Cave:

-These bullets points have been distilled from the Who wants to know? introductory pages which touch upon certain inescapable aspects of the human predicament that have undergirded my own approach to teaching TOK.
+These bullet points have been distilled from the Who wants to know? introductory pages; which touch upon certain inescapable aspects of the human predicament that have undergirded my own approach to teaching TOK.

 CLASS ACTIVITY I: